kijiproject/kiji/kiji-hive-adapter/README.md

     INSERT INTO TABLE new_users SELECT * FROM USERS;

+Or alternately if you want to save the intermediate results of computations that are done in Hive, you can create a temporary table with:

+    CREATE TABLE temporary_results AS <YOUR QUERY>

+This table can then be queried/joined as part of future queries.

 If you want more inspiration for queries take a look here: https://cwiki.apache.org/Hive/tutorial.html#Tutorial-UsageandExamples

+### Exporting results to CSV

+In many cases, you’ll want to use results of a Hive query in another tool that’s more conducive for analysis.
+Depending on the size of the results, CSVs are often the best choice for this.
+The first command ensures that the output isn’t compressed, and then you can prepend the CSV definition to your query as follows:

+    set hive.exec.compress.output=false;
+    create table outputcsv ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' as
+    <YOUR QUERY>;

+These commands won’t actually overwrite any such data that you’ve already written out, if you get an error message like:
+“Table already exists: outputcsv”, you’ll have to either select a new destination, or remove the existing table by dropping it:

+    DROP TABLE outputcsv;

+Now to copy this over to your local machine, you can use hadoop’s getmerge functionality(which will combine potentially numerous files into a single result as well):

+    !hadoop fs -getmerge /user/hive/warehouse/outputcsv/ output.csv;

+### Using data in other tools

+#### Importing data into R

+Now that the data exists in a CSV format, loading it into R is the same as for any other CSV:

+    mydata <- read.table("output.csv", sep=",")

+#### Importing data into Kiji Express

+If the data is on your local machine, processing can be done within the Kiji Express as a CSV input using the standard split methods:

+    val input = TextLine("output.csv")
+    val userSongs = input.map('line -> ('user, 'song)) {
+        line: String => (line.split(",")(0),
+                         line.split(",")(1))
+    }

 ### Mapping Kiji Table Data into Hive